VallieTracy/Global-Weather-Analysis/README.md

       + Links below to where you can get your own API keys
       + To more easily follow along with my code, I placed both API keys inside a file called `config.py`, which is located in the `WeatherPy` folder and on the same level as the WeatherPy and VacationPy jupyter notebooks
       + I titled both keys `g_key` & `weather_api_key`
-2. <b>In the `WeatherPy Jupyter Notebook', notice lines 23 and 24 in Cell 1</b>
+2. <b>In the [`WeatherPy Jupyter Notebook'](https://github.com/VallieTracy/python-api-challenge/blob/master/WeatherPy/WeatherPy.ipynb), notice lines 23 and 24 in cell 1</b>
-      + featured image on NASA's Mars homepage
+      + Under a free subscription to Open Weather, you get 60 API calls/minute
-      + weather from NASA's Mars twitter feed
+      + So in order to not get a temporary block from the service, you'll need to add the line of code `time.sleep(1)` in cell 3
-      + and the latest Mars headline
+      + With my code, you'll get ~600 cities, so it will take roughly 10 miniutes.
+To avoid the wait, you can play alter the latitudes and longitudes and play around more quickly with the data
 3. <b>You will now see that the page will update with the most current:</b>
       + featured image on NASA's Mars homepage
       + weather from NASA's Mars twitter feed